 Have you ever wondered how to make paper flowers?
 There are so many lovely ways to learn how to make paper flowers.
 It's a great papercraft technique.
 One way is to use your heart punches.
 You can make flat flowers or 3-d ones very easily.
-Scroll down and let me show you how to use them on this page but scroll down for many more ideas linked to this page.
+I show you how to use them on this page but scroll down for many more ideas linked to this page.

 "A profusion of pink roses

 ~The Collected Later Poems of William Carlos Williams

 By the way, do you love making paper flowers, cards, scrapbook pages and other papercraft items?
 Do you have a papercraft product to sell or special knowledge to share?
 Provide sought-after guidance and earn income.
 Click here to learn how I transformed my own passion for paper into a paying part-time hobby.

 For one finished effect, you can now use the flat shapes as they are.
 Just place the centre piece in the middle and glue it down.
 This is great for scrapbook albums where you don’t want too much bulk pr fpr cards you want to mail.

 You now know how to make flat paper flowers with your heart punches and are ready to adhere your finished flower to your project!